 At the time of his death in 1948, Charles Beard was the most famous historian in America.
 His books sold in the millions of copies.
 In his best-known work, An Economic Interpretation of the Constitution of the United States (1913), he argued that the material interests of the founding fathers explained their key decisions at the constitutional convention of 1787.
 In subsequent books about other phases of American history, he repeated his insistence that money and politics never could be separated.
 More than any other single factor, their indissoluble union accounted for the crucial turning-points in the nation’s past and present.
 Beard’s economic interpretation held the field for a generation and still commands a significant following.
 Where and how this most influential of all twentieth-century American historians acquired his understanding of history remains inadequately understood.

 Beard found in Ruskin’s book not only a compelling interpretation of modern social problems, but also a call to action.
 With another American, Walter Vrooman, he founded Ruskin Hall as a college of the people, a workmen’s university.
-The historian Harold Pollins writes, “The idea was to educate working men in order to achieve social change.”5 In an article that Beard wrote in 1936 for The New Republic, he explained how Ruskin College acquired its name.
+The historian Harold Pollins writes, “The idea was to educate working men in order to achieve social change.” ((Harold Pollins, The History of Ruskin College 9 (1984).))
+In an article that Beard wrote in 1936 for The New Republic, he explained how Ruskin College acquired its name.
 The organizational meeting had taken place in his own rooms at 11 Grove Street in Oxford.
 Referring to himself, Beard wrote, “An American ‘from the wilds of Indiana’ who had read Ruskin in the library of ‘a freshwater college’ proposed that the new institution be called ‘Ruskin Hall.’” ((Charles A. Beard, Ruskin and the Babble of Tongues, NEW REPUBLIC, Aug.
 5, 1936, at 370, 372.
 Writing in the depths of the Depression, Beard recommended, “Perhaps in the crisis in thought that now besets us it will do some good to take up again ‘Unto This Last,’ and read it without anger or tears.”
 Id.))
-The debate that ensued among the founders involved a discussion of Unto This Last: “That was the book that furnished a frame of reference for the students who started Ruskin College.”
-7 Other books also had influenced them, most notably by John Stuart Mill, Herbert Spencer, Alfred Marshall, and Karl Marx: “But ‘Unto This Last’ served to give unity and purpose to their enterprise.
-Despite all the wrangles, battles and deviations, Ruskin’s teachings furnished a kind of anchor against storms, in the early days of the labor college.”
-8
+The debate that ensued among the founders involved a discussion of Unto This Last: “That was the book that furnished a frame of reference for the students who started Ruskin College.” ((Id.))
+Other books also had influenced them, most notably by John Stuart Mill, Herbert Spencer, Alfred Marshall, and Karl Marx: “But ‘Unto This Last’ served to give unity and purpose to their enterprise.
+Despite all the wrangles, battles and deviations, Ruskin’s teachings furnished a kind of anchor against storms, in the early days of the labor college.” ((Id.))

 After the founding of Ruskin College in February 1899, Beard continued to be engaged actively with the school, serving as its secretary, recruiting students as well as full-time and part- time teachers for the faculty, and winning the support of prominent union leaders.
 He also created Ruskin Hall correspondence courses for students.
 Beard had not yet made a definite career choice between university scholarship and social activism.
 He sought to do both.
 Amidst a whirl of Ruskin College- related activities, by the end of his first year at Oxford he managed to write a 50,000-word draft on the evolution of the office of the justice of the peace in England.
 Returning then to America with a hazy plan to spread the Ruskin College idea there, he continued to follow a dual career path, spending a term doing graduate work at Cornell while still deeply committed to the cause of worker education.